1) What can I do about a tree that sends up suckers all over my yard?

-If you’re not happy just mowing those suckers down with the grass, try a product we carry called Sucker Stopper RTU.
+If you’re not happy just mowing those suckers down with the grass, try a product we carry called Sucker punch RTU.
 It’s a plant growth regulator that can be used on any tree that suckers as well as on fruit trees.
-Read more here.

 2) Do you carry (fill in the blank) plant?

 We have all the common landscape and edible plants plus many that aren’t so common.
 All grow well in Colorado.
-If you’re looking for something unusual, just give us a call and we’ll tell you if we have it!
+If you’re looking for something unusual, come into the store and we would love to help you find it!!

 3) What’s wrong with my plant?

 See our Information Desk for help diagnosing your plant problems.
 Most plants that are growing poorly are either getting too much or too little water.
 We recommend the use of a Rapitest moisture meter that has a 1 – 4 gauge.
 Just stick the rod in the soil and the meter will point to a number 1 to 4.
 For most established plants, shoot for the slightly moist reading (in the low “2” range) before you water.
 For drought-resistant plants, you’ll want to wait until the soil is dry and the needle points to “1.”